muguangyi/unlang.io/source/docs/lang_instance.md

 title: UNLang Runtime
 ---

-**UNLang Instance** (`LangInstance`) is the visual machine to run UNLang script.
+**UNLang Instance** (`LangInstance`) is the container to run UNLang script.
 It's the first object user should use to setup UNLang runtime.

 ## Setup Runtime